Simple Grain Free Diet for Horses

 Exact recipe as shown below, with the addition MadBarn Visceral Pellets

-One of the best things you can do for your horses is offer slow fed grass hay as often as possible.
-Many owners choose to offer as close to 24/7 access by utilizing slow feeders and hay nets correctly.
+One of the best things you can do for your horses is offer slow fed grass hay.
+Many owners choose to offer near 24/7 access by utilizing slow feeders and hay nets.

-Prioritizing quality hay over fresh pasture grass is widely recommended, especially for horses at risk of developing laminitis, founder, metabolic syndrome (EMS), Cushings (PPID), PSSM, and other syndromes or diseases.
+Prioritizing quality hay over fresh pasture grass is widely recommended for horses at risk of developing laminitis, founder, metabolic syndrome (EMS), cushings (PPID), PSSM, and other syndromes or diseases.
+While this is more expensive for many owners the following ‘cheaters forage diet’ is a great option for supplementing with basic nutrients that hay and grass are lacking.

 INGREDIENTS:

-• 1 Serving of Vermont Blend, California Trace, AminoTrace+, KIS Trace or similar
+• 1 Serving of Vermont Blend, California Trace Plus, AminoTrace+, KIS Trace or similar

 • 1 Tablespoon of Salt (iodized or unrefined sea salt)